 - Nails were previously healthy.

-Why Favor Keratin Granulations Over Fungus?
+Keratin Granulations Not Toenail Fungus?

 It is very difficult to know for sure without testing.
-But I recommend to initially assume the diagnosis of having keratin granulations:
+But I recommend initially assume the diagnosis of having keratin granulations:

 - If your toenail is white, it is overwhelmingly keratin granulations.